SAP/ui5-tooling/docs/pages/SAPUI5.md

 ## Overview

 SAPUI5 libraries are hosted on the public npm registry at `registry.npmjs.org`.
-However, you should not install them using node package managers like npm or Yarn.
-Instead, please let the UI5 Tooling handle them by following this guide.
+However, you should not install them using node package managers such as npm.
+Let UI5 Tooling handle them instead by following this guide.

 !!! note
     For more background information also see the Blog Post ["UI5ers Buzz #49: The UI5 Tooling and SAPUI5 – The Next Step"](https://blogs.sap.com/2020/04/01/ui5ers-buzz-49-the-ui5-tooling-and-sapui5-the-next-step/)